Runners geeking out. Math geeks on the run.

 Waiver of Responsibility: I know that participating in a running/walking event is a potentially hazardous activity.
 I should not enter unless I am medically able and properly trained.
 I agree to abide by a decision of a race official relative to my ability to safely complete the run/walk.
 I assume all risks associated with running/walking in this event including but not limited to: falls, contact with other participants, the effects of the weather, including low temperature/high heat and/or humidity, traffic, and the conditions of the course, all risk being known and appreciated by me.
 Having read this waiver and knowing these facts and in consideration of my entry, I, for myself, and anyone entitled to act on my behalf, waive and release Illinois Science Council and its officers and employees, DL ZIMCO, Inc. d/b/a Fleet Feet Sports-Chicago and its officers and employees, and all other sponsors, individuals, and volunteers associated with the event, their representatives and successors and all claims of liabilities of any kind arising out of my participation in this event.
 I attest and verify that I am physically fit and have sufficiently trained for the event.
 No refunds will be provided if race is canceled due to unforeseen circumstances or acts of nature.
 I realize that pictures taken at the race can be used for marketing materials and I consent that my image may be used.

 Illinois Science Council ("ISC") is an independent 501c3 organization that engages, educates, and entertains the adult public about science, technology, engineering and math in our everyday lives.
-We showcase the scientists and research of those Chicago-area institutions and companies that make Chicago our nation's true "City of Science."
-ISC serves as the science & tech complement to the arts & culture outreach offered to the lay public.
+We showcase the scientists and research of Chicago-area institutions and companies that make Chicago our nation's true "City of Science."
+ISC is the science & tech complement to the myriad of arts & culture outreach available to the lay public.

 We are inspired and motivated by this Carl Sagan quote: “The brain is like a muscle.
 When it is in use we feel very good.
 Understanding is joyous."
 Sagan also observed, "We live in a society that is exquisitely dependent upon science and technology in which hardly anyone understands anything about science and technology."
 ISC is certainly working to change that.